 Unfortunately, not all solutions may work for a business.
 For some, deciding between redundancy and suitable alternative employment may not be possible.

-Of course, some confusions can arise during uncertain times.
-Considering redundancies can double these confusions.
+Of course, some confusion can arise during uncertain times.
+Considering redundancies can double this confusion.

 For example, those concerned about working in the same industry may ask “in the event of redundancy, do I have to apply for an alternative job?”

 Unlike leaving a position, restrictive covenants don’t apply to redundancies.
 Thanks to this, employees can still seek a similar role in the same industry.
 They can do so even after redundancy.

 Employers cannot refer to employment contract clauses if they make an employee redundant.
 This can count as unfair dismissal and grounds for a potential claim.

 Unfair dismissals can result in employers paying both a basic award and a compensatory award.